Ukraine at the 2004 Summer Olympics: Boxing

 The Ukrainian boxing team at the 2004 Olympics consisted of six boxers.
+Ihor Pashchuk also qualified for the Games in light welterweight but was not allowed to compete due to an eye injury.
 Only one was defeated in his first bout as four of the six boxers advanced to the quarterfinals.
 They all lost there, keeping Ukraine from winning any boxing medals.